HyagoOliveira/UISystem/README.md

 >Note: You can close the any Popup by using the its own Cancel button or the Navigation Cancel from the Keyboard (usually the Esc button) or Gamepad (usually the East button).

+### Using other Popups

+To show your own Popups, use the function `Popups.GetPopup<YourPopupType>()`.
+Don't forget to add the Popup prefab as a child of your Popups prefab.

 ## Localization

 You can show localized texts by using the [LocalizedString](/Runtime/Localization/LocalizedString.cs) struct.